OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 - Added jump parameters from `internal testing` branch to change jumping behaviour
 - `bluntHit` message
 - `coopPartners.as` include, with an additional call in `Update()`
-- Moved color functions to `ColorHelper.as`
+- Moved color functions to `colorHelper.as`

-## Generic Available Hotspots
+## Generic available Hotspots

 ### `playerSpawn`